 In comparison with other similar works in the literature, our approach of constructing amplitudes has a few advantages.
 First of all, our method has manifest gauge symmetry at the level of amplitudes by making Goldstone bosons part of physical spectrum.
 Second, we essentially derive on-shell gauge symmetry from Lorentz symmetry and some reasonable assumptions of mixing between vector boson and scalar, thus putting our approach on a firm theoretical foundation.
 Third, the condition of strong massive-massless continuation allows us to distinguish theories with elementary particles from composite particles through analytic properties of amplitudes.
-Finally, our results are also more complete compared with other approaches, as demonstrated by the conclustions of Stueckelberg theory, particles masses have the same physical origin, Higgs self-couplings are modifies by dim $>$ 4 terms of Higgs potential and etc.
+Finally, our results are also more complete compared with other approaches, as demonstrated by the conclusions of Stueckelberg theory, particles masses have the same physical origin, Higgs self-couplings are modifies by dim $>$ 4 terms of the Higgs potential and etc.

 Our results open the door to many new directions, while also leaving a few questions to be answered.
-To name a few topics for future research: 4-point amplitudes with fermions remain to be constructed; for $VVVV$ from $VVV$, we have only studied the case of equal masses.
+To name a few topics for future research: four-point amplitudes with fermions remain to be constructed; for $VVVV$ from $VVV$, we have only studied the case of equal masses.
 The amplitude with general masses are still yet to be fully constructed.
-Furthermore, it's also interestng to go beyond 4-point amplitudes to see what can be learned.
+Furthermore, it's also interesting to go beyond four-point amplitudes to see what can be learned.